-- The healthcare provider will immediately notify Aequor, - The Aequor employee is obligated to inform the hospital of his/her professional limitations based upon the Nurse Practice Act standards and upon Aequor client contract specifications as they relate to the assignment.

-- The President or Clinical Liaison at Aequor will work within the bounds of each discipline's Professional Association or State Governing Body and the client agreement to resolve the issue. - Aequor will pay healthcare professional for hours worked up until the end of his/her shift. - Aequor will pay nurse for hours worked up until the end of his/her shift.
+- The healthcare provider will immediately notify Aequor. - The Aequor's employee is obligated to inform the hospital of his/her professional limitations based upon the Nurse Practice Act standards and upon Aequor client contract specifications as they relate to the assignment. - The Manager or RN Clinical Supervisor at Aequor will work within the bounds of each discipline's Professional Association or State Governing Body and the client agreement to resolve the issue. - Aequor will pay healthcare professional for hours worked up until the end of his/her shift. - Aequor will pay nurse for hours worked up until the end of his/her shift.